hashimoton/java-samples/webserver/README.rst

 ::

   $ cd src
-  $ java local.demo.SimpleServer
+  $ java local.demo.SimpleWebServer
-  Started
+  Server started

 Verify
 -------------

-From another terminal, access http://localhost:8000 .
+From another terminal, access http://localhost:8000 with curl.

 ::

   $ curl http://localhost:8000
-  Simple Web Server
+  Simple
   $

 At the same time, the HTTP server should log requested/responded messages.

 ::

-  $ java local/demo/SimpleServer
+  $ java local/demo/SimpleWebServer
-  Started
-  Requested
-  Responded
+  Server started
+  Handler started
+  Handler ended

-If you access the URL with a browser, multiple messages will be logged at a time.
+If you repeart the curl command or access the URL with a browser, multiple messages will be logged.

+To stop the HTTP server, press Ctrl+C.

 ..
 EOF